-The Group is committed to supporting the Government's Prevent Strategy and to that end has engaged in employee training with regard to the Prevent Strategy as a whole and the Channel process in particular.
+The Group is committed to supporting the Government's Prevent Strategy and to that end has engaged in employee training about the Prevent Strategy as a whole and the Channel process.

-The Group's Safeguarding Teams and student tutors have an awareness of the Government Strategy and are able to make a referral via Channel, as appropriate.
+The Group's Safeguarding Teams and student tutors have an awareness of the Government Strategy and can make a referral via Channel, as appropriate.